Barry Pang: Martial arts career

 In early 1976 Pang participated in the formation of the Australian National Kung Fu Federation (ANKFF), as vice president along with William Cheung as the president.
 However, by the end of 1976 A feud between Barry Pang and William Cheung erupted publicly.
 The conflict was over membership in the Kung Fu Federation of Australia and the rights to run kung fu schools in Melbourne.
 Cheung, the then chairman of the ANKFF, expelled Pang from the organisation and confronted Pang in person and in a series of newspaper articles.
 Described by the 'Sunday Observer' as a "Kung-Fu War" Cheung challenged him to a 'duel in unarmed combat' to which Pang replied 'It all sounds like a cheap Hong Kong movie'.
 The ongoing conflict continued for a month with further demands and challenges from Cheung.
 Eventually the matter was settled without a fight.
 Barry was allowed back in the KFA later in the year.
 The two schools continued to operate in Melbourne and their respective students continued to compete against one another in the full contact tournaments that ran into the 1980s.
-The organisation ran the Australasian Kung Fu Championships from circa 1977/1978.
+The organisation ran the Australasian Kung Fu Championships from circa 1977/1978, with the 1981 championships being filmed and shown on SBS Television.
+Pang's students won the light and flyweight division at this event.
 These were the earliest Australian full contact tournaments open to all styles of martial arts.
 Barry Pang was the Championship Director and a referee at these tournaments.
 Pang was also the first official referee for the Australasian Professional Karate tournaments, which were the forerunner of the open style full contact kickboxing tournaments in the late seventies and eighties.
 He was noted figure in early Australian Martial arts, having associations with key instructors in Kung Fu, Tae Kwon Do, Kickboxing and Karate.
 Tino Ceberano, the father of Australian Karate writes 'My good friend, Sifu Barry Pang, a kung fu master, shared some dojo space with us in the city dojo...It's notable because i dont think you'd find many instances of Karate and Kung Fu sharing training space or having much to do with each other in that era.
 We got on well and were always sharing knowledge and skills.'